 Product Liability Cases

-Listed below are examples of cases we have been fortunate to be involved with in the past, as well as information as to how they were resolved.
+Listed below are examples of past cases that we were fortunate to be involved with as well as information regarding how they were resolved.

 Learn more about this area of law.

 $8 Million Settlement

 Settlement for $8 million on behalf of 18 individuals.
 These 18 individuals were prescribed Baycol, a cholesterol-lowering drug.
 However, each of these individuals developed rhabdomyolysis to varying degrees.
 Rhabdomyolysis is a disorder involving injury to the kidney caused by the toxic effects of the release of myoglobin.
 The disorder in turn can cause death, permanent kidney damage and muscle pain or weakness.
 Individual suits were filed on behalf of each person against Bayer Corporation and their affiliates.